wuyx/End-to-end-people-detection-in-crowded-scenes/README.md

     $ cd reinspect
     $ python train.py --config config.json --gpu -1

+Data should be placed in /path/to/reinspect/data/ and can be found <a href="http://datasets.d2.mpi-inf.mpg.de/brainwash/brainwash.tar">here</a>.

 ## Evaluation
-To evaluate ReInspect we have provided an <a href="https://github.com/Russell91/ReInspect/blob/master/evaluation_reinspect.ipynb" target="_blank">ipython notebook</a> that can be used to visualize the performance of the model.
-Data can be found at http://datasets.d2.mpi-inf.mpg.de/brainwash/brainwash.tar.
+To evaluate ReInspect, we provide an <a href="https://github.com/Russell91/ReInspect/blob/master/evaluation_reinspect.ipynb" target="_blank">ipython notebook</a>

-The evaluation script depends on the python munkres library and ipython notebook.

-To run the notebook cd into the reinspect directory and run

-    $ ipython notebook

-Open your favourite browser and navigate to "localhost:8888/notebooks/evaluation_reinspect.ipynb".
-From there you should be able to evaluate the reinspect model by running each of the ipython notebook boxes.
+to visualize the performance of the model.

 <img src=http://russellsstewart.com/s/ReInspect.jpg></img>